void-sign/noesis-extend/CONTRIBUTING.md

 ## Integration with Noesis Core

-Noesis-Extend follows an independent extension architecture that can operate with or without Noesis Core:
+Noesis Hub follows an independent extension architecture that can operate with or without Noesis Core:

 1. **Standalone Mode:** All quantum functionality works independently without Core
 2. **Plugin Mode:** Can dynamically connect to Noesis Core if available